You don’t need a licence to use a metal detector in the UK, but there are laws about their use.

 - private land, without permission from the owner

 - a Site of Special Scientific Interest (SSSI)

 Land identified as a site of importance for nature conservation (SINC) should be discussed with the relevant local authority as permission may need to be sought from Natural England.

 Metal detector finds and treasure

-Certain types of find must be reported to our Coroner's Office within 14 days.
+Certain types of find must be reported to the Coroner's Office within 14 days.
 Finds declared as ‘treasure’ by the Coroner become the property of the British Museum and you will be paid a percentage of their value.